-You have to be careful when it comes to planning your gardens.
+Careful planning is important when planting a garden.
 If you have trees and you want to add some plants, start with these that will play nicely with most trees:

 Hostas are a plant that won’t need a lot of love in order for them to thrive.
 They are hardy greenery that will thrive in different types of soils, light, and formations.
 You can train them into specific shapes, move them easily, and they don’t need that much water, according to The Old Farmer’s Almanac.

 Most of the year, they are beautiful green plants.
-Then, you will see shoots come out of the ground with light purple flowers that faintly smell.
+Then, you will see shoots come out of the ground with light purple flowers that have a faint smell.
 If you have many of these plants, you will smell them when the wind blows.

 The only reason hostas won’t work in your yard is if you have deer around your home.
-They will nibble the leaves of your hostas down until they cannot get anymore.
+They are a favorite food of the local population.

 It can be difficult to find bright flowers that will grow in shady areas, but bleeding hearts will grow in the shade.
 These are the most beautiful, interesting plants that you can get.
 The flowers are shaped like hearts and a white drop pulls them down.